Seat Belt Safety

 Wearing a seatbelt is the most effective way to reduce injuries and save lives in traffic collisions.
-Yet every year, the Hamilton Police Service issues hundreds of provincial offence notices for people not wearing seatbelts.
+Yet every year, Hamilton Police Service issues hundreds of tickets to people not wearing seatbelts.

 In Ontario, all motor vehicle drivers and passengers must wear a seatbelt that is securely fastened and properly adjusted.

 As a driver of a motor vehicle, you can face a fine if you or anyone under the age of 16 is not wearing a seatbelt or secured in a proper child car seat.